jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 as an architectural strategy, it is an example of what I am talking about.
 It is flow oriented.

-We are used to memory services, right?
+We are used to memory services.
 Memcache is a beautiful thing.
 People are like, oh, memcache, blah, blah, blah.
 Most of the problems with memcache is people are using it to solve horrible problems with using place-oriented databases.
 That is a sucky problem.
 That is not a suckiness of memcache.
 Memcache is brilliantly simple and it does exactly one thing.
-You know, of course, they keep trying to make it do a little bit more, but it does the one thing it does really well, so that is shared memory.
+Of course, they keep trying to make it do a little bit more, but it does the one thing it does really well, so that is shared memory.

 Redis is another popular example.
 Again, hopefully they will keep it simple.
 And, to the extent they do, it is the kind of thing you can compose together.

 And, of course, storage has exploded.
 S3 is global shared memory.
 It is an awesome thing, except what?
-Shared memory is dangerous, right?
+Shared memory is dangerous.
 But we know how to make shared memory safe.
 Clojure has shared memory.
 It uses it.
 In fact, it is quite fundamental to Clojure that you have shared memory, and shared memory is important.
 You just have to be careful in using it.

 If you combine the reference to immutable objects, you can use S3 just as safely.
 You can use a key value store just as safely, exactly the